 Creating your dream business

 To help identify your big dream, try this exercise.
-Take a pen and paper and sit somewhere quiet for a few minutes.
-Close your eyes and imagine this scenario:
+Take a pen and paper, sit somewhere quiet for a few minutes and carry out the following exercise:

-Imagine that you could not fail, you have unlimited resources of time, money, and people, and the only criteria was to make your business the best it could possibly be.
+Imagine that you could not fail, you had unlimited resources of time, money, and people, and the only criteria was to make your business the best it could possibly be.
 What would your dream business look like?
+Be specific!

 - Where would it be located?